-The second right, or right derived from Spain, is founded on the alleged prior discovery of the region in dispute by Spanish navigators, of whom the chief were, first, Cabrillo, who, in 1543, visited that coast as far as 44 degrees north latitude; second, De Fuca, who, as it is affirmed, in 1598 entered the straits known by his name, in latitude 49 degrees; third, Guelli, who, in 1582, is said to have pushed his researches as high as 57 degrees north latitude; fourth, Perez, and others, who, betwadjacent co to the Uni its bounda fairly be a the shore cessary to in fact, c for examp as the orig other of th at the m If, on the necessaril
+The second right, or right derived from Spain, is founded on the alleged prior discovery of the region in dispute by Spanish navigators, of whom the chief were, first, Cabrillo, who, in 1543, visited that coast as far as 44 degrees north latitude; second, De Fuca, who, as it is affirmed, in 1598 entered the straits known by his name, in latitude 49 degrees; third, Guelli, who, in 1582, is said to have pushed his researches as high as 57 degrees north latitude; fourth, Perez, and others,

-\Truly so; and this must always be the case between rightful owners and mere note.

-Before 1

-Upon t

-to soverei

-It is, how

-dental dis

-sion in th

-tlement,

-ceiving t

-of title; a

-any or al

-The ri

-But, b tive clain will be a

-ward by

-The secession n

-If the that part by the co and prete from any

-hole, is States, words, her natlement

-ie mere

-the two

-n-that United
+Truly so; and this must always be the case between rightful owners and mere pretenders. who, betw adjacent c to the Uni its bounda fairly be a the shore Before 1 cessary to in fact, c for examp as the orig other of th at the m If, on the necessaril constitute Upon t to soverei It is, how dental dis sion in th tlement, 1 ceiving t of title; a any or al The ri their own But, b tive clain will be a ward by The se cession n 1819.
+If the that part by the co and prete from any hole, is States, words, her natlement le mere laracter the two inds on ls:

-on the whom
+n-that United on the